 Mac preference errors: There’s a fix

-macOS System Preferences is the place where you configure your Mac to run the way you want it to.
+macOS System Preferences is where you configure your Mac to run the way you want it to.
 Whether you’re creating new user accounts, making changes to network settings, or editing notifications or permissions for apps, it’s all done in System Preferences.
-Most of the time it works just fine, but occasionally you may see error messages and parts of System Preferences refuse to work.
+It works just fine most of the time, but occasionally you may see error messages, and parts of System Preferences refuse to work.
 Here is how to fix Mac preferences errors.

 What are preferences?

 They are settings that either apply across the whole of your user account or in specific apps.
 Those that apply across your account are set in System Preferences, while those that apply only to a single app are set in the Preferences menu for that app.